 Challenges, memes, et al

-I also took part, to various degrees, in Bill’s (The Australian Legend) Gen 0, Nonfiction November (multiple bloggers), Novellas in November (Cathy of 746 books and Rebecca of Bookish Beck), the #YEAR Club (Kaggsy’s Bookish Rambling and Simon’s Stuck in a Book), and Buried in Print’s MARM.
+There is no real change from last year.
+I continued to do my one regular meme, Kate’s (booksaremyfavouriteandbest) #sixdegreesofseparation (but did not do any others in 2025).
+And I took part, to some degree, in Nonfiction November (multiple bloggers), Novellas in November (Cathy of 746 books and Rebecca of Bookish Beck), the #YEAR Club (Kaggsy’s Bookish Rambling and Simon’s Stuck in a Book), and Buried in Print’s MARM.
 Most of these can be found via my “Reading weeks/months/years” category.

-I like the structured opportunity these provide for bloggers to explore writers and works we might otherwise find hard to fit in, and would love to do more, but …!
+I value the structured opportunity these provide for us to explore writers and works we might otherwise not get to.
+I’d love to do more, but, well, I whinge enough so will say no more …

-I can’t do much but repeat my usual thanks you to all of you who commented on my blog this year – the regulars and the newbies who have given me a shot.
-I love those of you who comment – regularly or occasionally – and thank you for being an active part of the community.
-But, as always, a big thank you too to the lurkers.
-Your interest and support is also greatly appreciated.
+Once again thanks to all of you who commented on my blog this year – my wonderful regulars and the newbies who gave me a shot.
+I love those of you who comment – regularly or occasionally – and thank you for engaging so positively.
+Posts can’t cover everything, so I enjoy it when comments tease out other ideas.
+I also love being encouraged to clarify my ideas and thinking.
+But, thank you too to the lurkers.
+Your interest and support is also greatly appreciated, even if I don’t know who you are.

-I also want to thank all the hardworking bloggers out there.
-I’m sorry that I’ve continued this year to be a less regular commenter on your blogs than I’d like to.
-My life has changed, and I’m still working out how to manage the new lifestyle, with new and old commitments.
-I enjoy reading your posts when I can, and hope to read more, and engage in more book talk in 2025.
+I also want to thank all you hardworking bloggers out there.
+Again I’ve been a less regular commenter on your blogs than I’d like to, and it saddens me.
+My life has changed quite dramatically over the last five years, and I’m still working out how to manage my new lifestyle, and balance new and old commitments.
+I enjoy reading your posts when I can.
+I hope to read more, and engage in more book talk in 2026.

-Finally, huge thanks to the authors, publishers and booksellers who make it all possible.
+Finally, as always, big thanks to the authors, publishers and booksellers who make it all possible.

 Not included in the above list is Heidi Sze’s book Nurturing your new life, which I have not specifically reviewed.
 However, I have read a significant proportion of it, and did write up